paramsingh/transcribe/README.md

 pytest transcribe
 ```

 **Very important:** Tests are not necessary for every single feature.
 Prioritize velocity over code coverage.
+However, we should try to keep all tests passing. `pytest transcribe` should be green.